Convergence of AdaGrad for Non-convex Objectives: Simple Proofs and Relaxed Assumptions: Introduction

 \item We go beyond the uniform smoothness and consider a realistic non-uniformly smooth condition called $(L_0,L_1)$-smooth condition (Assumption \ref{assum: non-smooth}).
 We prove that AdaGrad(-Norm) still converges under $(L_0,L_1)$-smooth condition, but requires the learning rate smaller than a threshold, whose necessity is conversely verified with a counterexample.
 Together, AdaGrad can converge under the non-uniform smoothness but may not be exactly tuning-free. \end{itemize}

-The rest of this paper is organized as follows.
+We have observed a concurrent work by \citep{faw2023beyond}, which also establishes the convergence of AdaGrad under $(L_0,L_1)$-smooth condition and affine noise variance assumption.
+Though results are similar and both appear in COLT 2023, there are some notable differences between their findings and ours.
+First, \citet{faw2023beyond} require either $D_1<2$ or an additional assumption on the objective function, whereas our result holds for all $D_1$ values without any additional assumption.
+Second, their result is based on a novel stopping time, while ours relies on a new auxiliary function.
+Lastly, \citet{faw2023beyond} establish a set of negative results for Clipped SGD and Sign SGD (with momentum) when analyzed under the $(L_0, L_1)$-smooth condition, highlighting the advantage of AdaGrad over these optimizers.
+All in all, both their work and ours complement each other, providing a more comprehensive understanding of AdaGrad. \\ \textbf{Organization of this paper. }The rest of this paper is organized as follows.
 In Section \ref{sec: preliminary}, we define notations and introduce assumptions; in Section \ref{sec: motivation}, we describe the motivation to use the auxiliary function; in Section \ref{sec: adagrad_norm}, we derive the convergence result of AdaGrad-Norm under $L$-smooth condition; in Section \ref{sec: adagrad}, we extend the result to AdaGrad; in Section \ref{sec: non-uniform}, we analyze the convergence of AdaGrad(-Norm) under $(L_0,L_1)$-smooth condition; Section \ref{sec: related} presents the related works.